bemanproject/task/docs/P3796-task-issues.md

 scheduling operation and the stack overflow, at least in some cases.
 When the inner `task` actually `co_await`s any work which synchronously completes, e.g., `co_await just()`, the code could still result in a stack overflow despite using symmetric transfer.
+There is a general issue that stack size needs to be bounded when operations complete synchronously.
+The general idea is to use a trampoline scheduler which bounds stack size and reschedules when the stack size or the recursion depth becomes too big.

 Except for the presence or absence of stack overflows it shouldn't be observable whether an implementation invokes the nested coroutine